-- Strain of Meningitis that is harder to treat due to its hard outer capsule
+- A strain of Meningitis is harder to treat due to its hard outer capsule

 - Nausea and Vomiting

 - Stiff Neck

 They say sharing is caring, but in this case, it is not.
 Anytime there is a chance that saliva is shared, you put yourself at risk for Meningitis B.

 The Meningitis B Vaccine is not only lowering meningitis deaths but preventing the disease altogether.

 - If you have a child going to high school or college, it is a good time to get vaccinated.
 Anyone ages 16-23 should get a vaccination B shot if they have not already.

 - If your child was born on or before May 1, 2015, they would not be given a vaccine until they reach adolescence.